MapofLife/datasets/README.md

 grunt serve
 ```

-That will serve the application at the given base configured in package.json (here http://localhost:9001/species/)
+That will serve the application at the given base configured in package.json (here http://localhost:9001/inventory/)

 Build and deploy to gh-pages using

 ```
 grunt build
-git commit -m 'Updating dist'
+git commit -am 'Updating dist' grunt deploy
-grunt deploy
 ```